farshaddavoudi/ExcelWizard/README.md

         };

         // Below will create Excel file as byte[] data
-        // Just passing your data to method argument and let the rest to the package! hoorya!
         // This method has a `IExcelBuilder` argument.
 We just need to provide the argument by using ExcelBuilder
-        // The chained methods of ExcelBuilder which are in order and have proper comments will guide us through the process of creating the model
+        // The chained methods of ExcelBuilder which are in logical order and have proper comments will guide us through the process of creating the model

-        var excelBuilder = ExcelBuilder
+        IExcelBuilder excelBuilder = ExcelBuilder
             .SetGeneratedFileName("Users")
             .CreateGridLayoutExcel()
             .WithOneSheetUsingAModelToBind(myUsers)